 Prevention of ice dams is much more effective than later trying to remove them.
 Although this does involve an initial investment, it helps to avoid problems and additional expenses in the long-term.
 The most effective solutions for preventing ice dams include:

-During the winter, the stack effect can be much more pronounced in a leaky home.
-The stack effect causes warm air to rise and escape through the attic, pulling in cold outdoor air through the home’s lower levels.
+During the winter, stack effect can be much more pronounced in a leaky home.
+Stack effect causes warm air to rise and escape through the attic, pulling cold outdoor air in through the home’s lower levels.

-In order to prevent your heating system from having to work harder than it has to, spare your energy bills, keep you more comfortable and prevent ice dams, air sealing can help.
-Having your attic air sealed reduces the warm air that leaves your home.
-This lowers your attic’s temperature to keep it from melting snow, working to prevent the first step in ice dam formation.
+To lower your energy bills, keep your home more comfortable, reduce stress on your heating system, and prevent ice dams, be sure to air seal your attic.
+Having your attic air sealed reduces the amount of warm air that seeps up into the attic.
+This lowers the attic’s temperature to keep it from melting rooftop snow, preventing the first step of ice dam formation.

-By keeping your home’s heated air inside, you’ll save on energy bills, stay more comfortable year-round and reduce the melting and refreezing effect that creates ice dams.
+By keeping your home’s heated air confined to your living spaces, you’ll save on energy bills, stay more comfortable year-round, and reduce the melting and refreezing effect that creates ice dams.
 Improving your attic insulation after effectively air sealing is the second step in preventing ice dams, as well as keeping your home more cozy and energy efficient.

 Stop ice dams from damaging your home this winter with help from the expert team at Wisconsin Home Improvement.
 In addition to preventing ice dams from forming, we’ll help to keep you stay comfortable all year long in a home that’s energy efficient.